 It’s an annoying truth that indulging in roulette, the king of table games, comes without a guaranteed win- if only it all went our way, right!
 But fear of losing your cash doesn’t mean that you can’t enjoy the thrill of placing your bet and watching the pill race around the roulette wheel.
+There are other games like Evolution’s Monopoly Live Casino wheel that this same theory also applies to.
+Keep it fun!

 So how can the roulette fan balance the desire to play this most elegant of table games while not splashing all your cash and losing to the house?